morrolinux/mpradio/README.md

 Also, please remember that (though it would be probably illegal) you can test FM broadcasting by plugging a 20cm wire on the **GPIO 4** of your Pi.

 # Updating
-` rm -rf mpradio-master/ `
+` cd mpradio-master/install && sudo ./install.sh update `

-Then, re-run the installation steps.

-OR, if you are a git guy:
+Or, if you prefer to be explicit:

 `cd mpradio-master && git fetch origin && git reset --hard origin/master && cd install && sudo ./install.sh`